 Utah apparently ties with Mississippi for temperance laws.
 Here are some examples.

 Vermont considered lowering the minimum legal drinking age to 18.
-The governor “agrees that if 18 is the age at which all citizens are bestowed full rights and privileges of American citizenship it ought to be the legal drinking age.”
+The governor “agrees that if 18 is the age at which all citizens are bestowed full rights and privileges of US citizenship it ought to be the legal drinking age.”

 However, in retaliation, the federal government would deny the state about $10 million dollars annually.
 56

-George Washington was the largest distiller of whiskey in the new American nation during the late 1700s.
+George Washington was the largest distiller of whiskey in the new country during the late 1700s.
 In 1798, the year before his death, Washington’s distillery at Mount Vernon produced 11,000 gallons of whiskey.
 It produced a profit of $7,500.
 That was an enormous sum of money over 200 years ago.
 57

 Apparently, prosecutors want to increase their conviction rates.
 And that’s regardless of the guilt or innocence of those suspected of driving while under the influence.